mizumoto-cn/ratingo/README.md

   * Ent: Ent is an entity framework for Go that is used as an ORM for handling database operations.
   * Wire: Wire is a code generation tool for dependency injection in Go.
   * Jaeger: Jaeger is used for distributed tracing to monitor and troubleshoot transactions in complex distributed systems.
+  * RabbitMQ: RabbitMQ will be used as a message broker for the system.

 Most of which can be get through docker compose file or `go get`